Skip to main content

 How do I validate JSON with this tool?

-Paste your JSON into the input area and click "Format."
-If the JSON is valid, the tool instantly displays the beautified output.
-If the JSON contains syntax errors — such as trailing commas, missing quotes, or unclosed brackets — the tool highlights the error in red and shows a descriptive message from the JavaScript parser, such as "Unexpected token } in JSON at position 42."
-You can then fix the issue and reformat.
+Paste your JSON into the input area and click Format.
+If the JSON is valid, the Best Answer Hub JSON Formatter instantly displays the beautified output.
+If the JSON contains syntax errors (such as trailing commas, missing quotes, or unclosed brackets), the tool highlights the error in red and shows a descriptive message from the JavaScript parser, such as "Unexpected token } in JSON at position 42."
+Fix the issue and reformat.

 Can I use the JSON Formatter offline?

 Yes.
-After you load the page once, the JSON Formatter works without an internet connection.
+After you load the page once, the Best Answer Hub JSON Formatter works without an internet connection.
 It is built entirely with vanilla JavaScript and uses only browser-native APIs.
-There are no external library downloads, no CDN dependencies, and no server-side validation.
-This makes it ideal for working on sensitive projects in restricted or air-gapped environments.
+No external library downloads, no CDN dependencies, and no server-side validation.
+This makes it ideal for working on sensitive projects in restricted or air-gapped environments where outbound network access is not permitted.

 What is JSON used for in web development?